Network Flow Log Audit with Cilium + CLS

 L7 Log Fields

-After enabling L7 observability, the flow.l7 field in exported flow logs will contain detailed Layer 7 protocol information:
+After enabling L7 observability, the flow.l7 field in exported network flow logs contains L7 protocol details:

 | Field | Description |